-- 7a.1 The Falkirk Local Development Plan (LDP) was adopted on 16 July 2015.
+- 7a.1 The Falkirk Local Development Plan was adopted on 16 July 2015.
 It includes a number of supplementary guidance documents which also have statutory status as part of the Development Plan.
-It is considered that the proposed development should be assessed against the policies set out below. - 7a.2 The application site lies beyond the urban limit and within the designated countryside as defined in the LDP.
+The proposed development was assessed against the policies set out below. - The application site lies beyond the urban village limit, as defined in the LDP.
 The urban area is defined by the existing settlements of Falkirk, Lionthorn and Princes Park to the north and west and Lauriston and Redding to the east and south east.
 Hallglen and Glen Village form a small island of urban land separate from these neighbouring areas, with the countryside expanding beyond and around these boundaries. - 7a.3 The LDP sets out the Council's vision for the Falkirk area.
 It is:-